Fibre-optic device can detect stray cancer cells, improve tumour removal: study

 In a study of 15 brain tumour patients, published Wednesday in the journal Cancer Research, Petrecca and his colleagues found the instrument's sensitivity in locating stray cancer cells during surgery had improved by about 10 per cent.

-Frederic Leblond, an associate professor of engineering physics at Polytechnique Montreal who developed the probe with Petrecca, said that based on study results so far, they believe "there's no real limits to what we can achieve for cancer detection with this tool."
+Frederic Leblond, an associate professor of engineering physics at Polytechnique Montreal and a researcher at the University of Montreal Hospital Research Centre who developed the probe with Petrecca, said that based on study results so far, they believe "there's no real limits to what we can achieve for cancer detection with this tool."

 "We really see this being used for many, many cancers," he said, including determining if there has been localized spread of cancer cells from tumours in the lung, colon, prostate and breast.